Academic literature on the topic 'Graphene Polymer Systems'

 Abstract:

 We present non-equilibrium molecular dynamic simulations of the shock compression of polyurethane and its graphene-based nanocomposite systems.
 Using the projectile/wall approach, planar shock waves with piston velocity range from 0.1 to 2.5 km/s is applied for both systems.
 In this study, direct molecular-level simulations of shock-wave generation and propagation are utilized in order to construct the appropriate shock-Hugoniot relations.
-Through this study, we determined that inclusion of graphene into the polyurethane system has a significant effect on the shock propagation behavior when incorporated in the polymer matrix
+Through this study, we determined that inclusion of graphene into the polyurethane system has a significant effect on the shock propagation behavior when in

 APA, Harvard, Vancouver, ISO, and other styles